vendasta/setup-new-computer-script/README.md

 - To customize the [welcome logo](https://github.com/vendasta/setup-new-computer-script/blob/47b7c97f21b293e143a0566cafecec2cfc69c528/setup-new-computer.sh#L74-L90) and add a bit of style, I used the handy [Text to ASCII Art Generator](https://patorjk.com/software/taag/#p=testall&f=Isometric1&t=Vendasta)
 - When you update the script, remember to update the readme "What's Installed" section too
 - Be sure to update both the `.bash_profile` and `.zprofile`
+- This is MIT licensed, so be sure to include the [LICENSE file](https://github.com/vendasta/setup-new-computer-script/blob/master/LICENSE)

 ## Resources and inspiration